-LHC by parish location for each Qualified Project, reduced by the Utility Allowance applicable to the unit.
-These rents cannot exceed the allowable published rents

-Construction Loan: The loan originated by a Lender to an Eligible Borrower to finance the

-Conversion Date: The date the Lender receives payment pursuant to the Take-out Commitment

-Eligible Costs: The following constitute Eligible Costs:

-1. Development hard costs.
+Affordable Rents : The rents for each residential rental housing unit by bedroom size published by LHC by parish location for each Qualified Project, reduced by the Utility Allowance applicable to the unit.
+These rents cannot exceed the allowable published rents when Section 8 vouchers are present Construction Loan: The loan originated by a Lender to an Eligible Borrower to finance the construction of a New Unit or the renovation of an Existing Unit Conversion Date: The date the Lender receives payment pursuant to the Take-out Commitment Eligible Costs: The following constitute Eligible Costs: Development hard costs.
 Development hard costs are the actual cost of constructing or rehabilitating housing.
 Related soft costs.
-Other reasonable and necessary costs incurred by the owner or LHC and associated with the financing or development (or both) of New Units or Existing Units assisted with CDBG Funds

-Eligible Parishes:

-Acadia, Allen, Ascension, Avoyelles, Beauregard, Bienville, Bossier, Caddo, Calcasieu, Caldwell, Catahoula, Claiborne, De Soto, East Baton Rouge, East Carroll, East Feliciana, Evangeline, Franklin, Grant, Iberia, Iberville, Jackson, Jefferson Davis, Lafayette, LaSalle, Lincoln, Livingston, Madison, Morehouse, Natchitoches, Ouachita, Pointe Coupee, Rapides, Red River, Richland, Sabine, St. Helena, St. James, St. Landry, St. Martin, St. Tammany, Tangipahoa, Union, Vermilion, Vernon, Washington, Webster, West Baton Rouge, West Carroll, West Feliciana, and Winn

-Great Floods of 2016: One or both of the floods identified by DR-4263 or DR-4277 for which FEMA

-Individual Assistance was approved

-HUD: U.S. Department of Housing and Urban Development
+Other reasonable and necessary costs incurred by the owner or LHC and associated with the financing or development (or both) of New Units or Existing Units assisted with CDBG Funds Eligible Parishes : Acadia, Allen, Ascension, Avoyelles, Beauregard, Bienville, Bossier, Caddo, Calcasieu, Caldwell, Catahoula, Claiborne, De Soto, East Baton Rouge, East Carroll, East Feliciana, Evangeline, Franklin, Grant, Iberia, Iberville, Jackson, Jefferson Davis, Lafayette, LaSalle, Lincoln, Livingston, Madison, Morehouse, Natchitoches, Ouachita, Pointe Coupee, Rapides, Red River, Richland, Sabine, St. Helena, St. James, St. Landry, St. Martin, St. Tammany, Tangipahoa, Union, Vermilion, Vernon, Washington, Webster, West Baton Rouge, West Carroll, West Feliciana, and Winn Great Floods of 2016: One or both of the floods identified by DR-4263 or DR-4277 for which FEMA Individual Assistance was approved HUD : U.S. Department of Housing and Urban Development HUD- Designated Most Impacted Parishes : The following ten (10) Parishes: Ascension, Acadia, East Baton Rouge, St. Tammany, Lafayette, Vermilion, Livingston, Washington, Ouachita, and Tangipahoa